karlchris/data-engineering/docs/learning-python/scaling-python/queue-distribution/README.md

 celery -A celery-task-queue worker --queues celery,low-priority
 ```

+!!! tip

-> You might be familiar with this backend concept as you're using [Airflow](https://airflow.apache.org/) as much as building the pipelines.
+    You might be familiar with this backend concept as you're using [Airflow](https://airflow.apache.org/) as much as building the pipelines.